Learning Community and Orientation

 When you access Rose D2L for the first time on your computer, it is recommended that you run a system check to ensure that your computer meets the minimum system requirements.
 The System Check link may be found on the Rose D2L Help site and on the D2L login page.
 The system check ensures that you have the proper core plug-ins, a supported web browser, proper browser settings, and appropriate display settings.
 If you fail a component of the system check, you will receive an error message explaining why you failed and what actions to take to meet the requirements.

-For help with your Rose D2L login, please see the D2L Login Help for Faculty page.
+For help with your Rose D2L login, please see the D2L Login Help page.